Azure/eno/docs/reconciliation/overrides.md

 Use `pathManagedByEno` to check if Eno manages a field.
 This prevents conflicts by conditionally unsetting fields only when another controller manages them.

-This example sets `data.foo` to null only when the field exists but isn't managed by Eno:
+This example sets `data.foo` to null when the field exists but isn't managed by Eno:

-> ⚠️ Setting a value to null causes Eno to omit it.
-If Eno currently manages the field, omitting it would cause apiserver to prune the value.
-But here we only nullify when `!pathManagedByEno`, preserving values managed by other controllers.
+> ⚠️ Setting a value to null causes Eno to omit it from the resource.
+This is safe when `!pathManagedByEno` because it preserves values managed by other controllers while preventing pruning of fields Eno manages.

 ```yaml
 annotations: